syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Server-side-event-arguments-in-ASP-Grid.md

 ### OnServerAddRow

 The **OnServerAddRow** event is triggered upon saving the added record to the grid.
-The details of the added record can be obtained at the server-side which is explained in the following table.
+The details of the added record can be obtained server-side, as explained in the following table.

 _Table 5: Syncfusion.JavaScript.Web.GridEventArgs arguments of OnServerAddRow event_